In my first pregnancy, I found myself googling Crossfit and pregnancy 24/7 since the moment I found I was pregnant.

 Pregnancy feels like forever right?

 The truth is though that its very temporary.
-Chances are you want to be one of those grandma’s that is still deadlifting at 75 and in order to make that happen, how we modify exercise in this season of life matters.
+Chances are you want to be one of those grandma’s that is still deadlifting at 75 and in order to make that happen, how we modify exercise and Crossfit in pregnancy matters.

 I have an entire guide devoted to walk you through how to adjust your training in each trimester of your pregnancy.
 It’s so much more than exercise modifications alone.